 Delamain Vesper XO Fine Champagne Cognac

-Vesper, Fine Champagne, Glass shoulder button.
+Vesper, Grande Fine Champagne, individually reconstituted Cognac with great character. that owes his name to the evening star.
+Glass shoulder button.
 Bottling 1980s

 Provenance: Bordeaux, 3/10/1999